Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 We recommend using the *Linked Clone* mode, for potential performance gain.

 The clones will be given new VM IDs, and new static IP addresses.
 That's all the setup needed in the cloning process.

+#### 3.5.5 IPSet for management
+Go to Datacenter > Firewall > IPSet
+Create a new IP set, call it something like management.
+Next, create an IP range that covers your management devices.

 ## Target Audience
 This repo is for anyone who wants a step-by-step guide on preparing a Rocky Linux golden image for Proxmox.